 Distracted driving in Ohio can be deadly and accounts for too many car accidents, serious injuries, and deaths every year.
-At Kademenos, Wisehart, Hines, Dolyk & Wright Co.
-LPA, our Sandusky car accident attorneys have put together some important details about distracted driving accidents in Ohio, but if you’re hurt, we can do more.
+We’ve put together some important details about distracted driving accidents in Ohio, and if you’ve been hurt, you could recover for your losses.

 Distracted Driving Car Accidents